adaltas/node-csv-docs/src/md/generate/options.md

 # CSV Generate options

 All options are optional.
-All the options from the [Node.js Stream Writable](https://nodejs.org/api/stream.html#stream_constructor_new_stream_writable_options) are supported and passed as is.
+The [Node.js Stream Writable](https://nodejs.org/api/stream.html#stream_constructor_new_stream_writable_options) options are supported as well.

-All options accept both the underscore and camel case forms.
-Thus, `record_delimiter` and `recordDelimiter` are equivalent.
-For the sake of clarity, we listed Node.js native options in the camel case form while library specific options are listed in the underscore form.
+Choose your style!
+Options may be provided in both the underscore and camel case forms.
+Thus, `record_delimiter` and `recordDelimiter` are equivalent when initialising a new generation.
+Internally, only the underscore form is used.
+For example, in case you need to access the `record_delimiter` option, use `generate().options.record_delimiter` and not `generate().options.recordDelimiter`.

 ## Available options